 Fix 1: Restart your network

-According to the reports, the Yorker 43 Good Wolf error is network-related.
+According to the reports, the A.-.C.D Yorker 43 Good Wolf error is network-related.
 Though you can check if the BOCW servers are down, usually it’s a local network issue.
 So before trying any more complicated, a simple restart of the router and modem might just fix the error.

 - At the back of your modem and router, unplug the power cords.

 - Wait at least 30 seconds, then plug the cords back in.
 Make sure the indicators are back to their normal state.

 - Open your browser and check the connection.

 Once you’re reconnected, restart Black Ops Cold War and test the connection.

 If rebooting your network doesn’t help, take a look at the next fix.

 Fix 2: Scan and repair your game files

 It’s also possible that the connection failure results from corrupted or missing game files.
 You can run a scan and repair to check if that’s the case: